emilioap/csharp-data-structures/README.md

 ## Description

-Console application made with C# with 2 of the most common data structures, using Strategy pattern:
+Console application made with C#/.NET 5 with 2 of the most common data structures, using Strategy pattern:

 - Stack
 - Queue